Adorism/pew_w68_media_literacy_insights/README.md

 <br>
 <br>
 ![Conspiracy](./images/image8.png)<br><br>
-7: As you may know, an onine video called "Plandemic" has recieved attention for making claims that the coronavirus outbreak was planned by powerful people.
+7: As you may know, an online video called "Plandemic" has received attention for making claims that the coronavirus outbreak was planned by powerful people.
 Have you personally watched all or part of this online video called "Plandemic"?
 <br>
 <br>
 ![Did You Watch Plandemic?](./images/image1.png)<br><br>
-All said, education level was most frequently the most signifigant out of the three demographic facets I investigated.
+All said, education level was most frequently the most significant out of the three demographic facets I investigated.
 <br>
 <br>
 ![Chi-Norm](./images/image4.png)<br><br>